PoisotLab/Omnomnomivores/README.md

 ## Community Dynamics Just aren't a Vibe...

-When we use the (what is hopefully) a carbon copy of the original Thompson & Gonzales model the abundances for species are just weird and seems to be a plant safe space as they are the only species to persist.
+When we use the (what is hopefully) a carbon copy of the original T&G model the abundances for species are just weird and seems to be a plant safe space as they are the only species to persist.
 See below:

 !['normal model'](figures/diagnostics.png)

 ### Test 1: Set all but plant-plant interactions to zero

 Here all interactions are zero-ed except for plant-plant interactions.
-Here we can see if the root cause of the sus dynamics is because herbivores and carnivores are going extinct...
+If the non-plants don't persist as long then it means that they were previously at least getting _some_ sustenance but now none and then star to death (Alexa thats so sad play Despacito).

 !['only plant-plant'](figures/diagnostics_only_plant-plant.png)

-This could be the case... dynamics (shape-wise seem pretty unchanged)
+Dynamics (shape-wise seem pretty unchanged) so they were previously starving to death already???

 ### Test 2: Lets ramp up the strength of interactions